gourmetjs/gourmet-ssr/docs/tutorial-1.md

 ## What we will build

 In this tutorial, we will build a news reader app.
-Starting with a simple server and dummy user interface, we will add more features as we progress to show you how to build a fullstack application using Gourmet SSR.
+Starting with a simple server and dummy user interface in this step, we will add more features as we progress to show you how to build a full-stack application using Gourmet SSR.

 First, let's take a look at the screenshot of the final app that we are going to build.